earthly/earthly/docs/ci-integration/guides/kubernetes.md

 The location within the container for this temporary folder is configurable with the `EARTHLY_TMP_DIR` environment variable.

-The `earthly/earthly` image will expect to find the source code (with `Earthfile`) rooted in `/workspace`.
-To configure this, ensure that the `SRC_DIR` environment variable is set correctly.
-In the case of the example, we are building a remote target, so mounting a dummy volume is needed.
+The `earthly/earthly` image will expect to find the source code (with `Earthfile`) rooted in the default working directory, which is set to `/workspace`.

 ## Setup (Remote `earthly/buildkitd`)